John B. Fenn: Nobel Prize

 Fenn shared the 2002 Nobel Prize in Chemistry with Koichi Tanaka and Kurt Wüthrich "for the development of methods for identification and structure analyses of biological macromolecules."
 Fenn and Tanaka split half of the award for their work in developing ionization techniques for using mass spectrometry to analyze large biological molecules.
 Wüthrich was honored for his work in developing nuclear magnetic resonance techniques to analyze similar molecules in solution.
 Fenn was honored largely for his contributions to the development of electrospray ionization, which made the analysis of large molecules by mass spectrometry feasible.
 Fenn's Nobel lecture after being presented with the award was entitled "Electrospray Wings for Molecular Elephants."
 He was surprised by his selection as a Nobel winner, saying "It's like winning the lottery, I'm still in shock."
 At the time of his award, Fenn was working at Virginia Commonwealth University.

+Priori Development and the ERIAD Controversy

+John Fenn's development of electrospray ionization was preceded by the ERIAD method, a direct analogue created by Lidija Gall's group in the Soviet Union.
+Gall's team recorded mass spectra of peptides and proteins as early as 1981.
+During a 1983 visit to the Soviet Union, Fenn visited Lidija Gall's laboratory and engaged in "fruitful discussions" regarding her ERIAD method, which he described as "very promising".
+Although Gall published her findings in April 1984, which was five months before Fenn's first paper on the subject, her work remained largely unknown internationally for decades due to the "Iron Curtain".
+Despite this direct exposure to the technology and his comment that he would "try it in his lab," Fenn's subsequent 1984 publication did not cite Gall's earlier pioneering work.
+Gall's pioneering contributions were later recognized by the Nobel Committee in 2002 and through her receipt of the Thomson Medal in 2022.